Tripplenut/Learning-Cpp/Chapter6/README.md

 ## Section 5 (Features for Specialized Uses)

 This section is about a whole lot of shit i don't understand and don't really want to.
 There is one part that is cool and its calling functions with default arguements.
 It's like you can pick and choose what parameters into a function and for those that are not provided it takes the default.
 I tried my best to make an example in the file.
 Keep in mind this only works for trailing arguments so whiile I did say pick and choose put parameters in order of importance.

+## Section 6 (Function Matching)

+This section is about a function matching or like figuring out which overloaded function to call.
+So when you have a bunch of overloaded functions of the same name but different types and parameter lengths the computer needs to figure out which function to call.
+To begin if the number of function you called uses a different amount of parameters then one of the overloaded functions the computer automatically cancels out that function as being the correct one.
+Then it checks the types.
+So if you have 2 overloaded and one takes type int while the other takes floats it will go with the function with the closest cast, so if its a short or int the int function will be called, if its a float or a double the float function will be called.
+Lets say the functions take floats and longs, you will get an "ambigious call" if you input a double as it can be casted down as both a float and long.